jiamingluuu/notes/database/DDIA.md

 Limitations:
 - Hash table must fit in memory.
 - Range queries are not efficient.
 Cannot easily scan over all keys between `kitty000` and `kitty999`.

 ### SSTables and LSM-Trees
-Similar for bitcask having segment files, but with the an extra feature:
+Similar for bitcask having segment files, but with the an extra constraint:
 - All the sequence of kv pairs is sorted by key.
 - The following algorithm described also known as LSM-Tree (log-structured merge-tree)